 #5 What Kind of Wire Do You Use for Mig Welding Aluminum

 Overall, the choice of welding wire will depend on the specific application, the thickness of the material, and the desired result.
-It is recommended to consult with the manufacturer’s recommendations and guidelines when selecting the appropriate welding wire for your project.
+It is recommended to consult the manufacturer’s recommendations and guidelines when selecting the appropriate welding wire for your project.

 #6 Technique